JazzV2/Bachelor/README.md

 The system was tested using k6.
 CNN models were created and trained to recognize emotions from human facial images.
 Used photos: https://www.kaggle.com/datasets/thienkhonghoc/affectnet
+Plans for the future: implement the system in the cloud and add online model learning.